UnsafePointer/nana/README.md

 >
 > [Nana (manga), by Ai Yazawa](https://en.wikipedia.org/wiki/Nana_(manga))

 Nana (ナナ) is a [Game Boy](https://en.wikipedia.org/wiki/Game_Boy) emulator written in Go.
-It's far from feature complete and there are still bugs (see screeshot) in what it's implemented but what I got here helped me a lot to understand how computers work at one of their lowest levels, I hope this too helps someone else.
+It's far from feature complete and there are still bugs in what it's implemented but what I got here helped me a lot to understand how computers work at one of their lowest levels, I hope this too helps someone else.

 ![nana-screenshot.png](nana-screenshot.png)

+### ROM Compatibility list

+- [x] Tetris
+- [ ] The Legend of Zelda: Link's Awakening

 ### Dependencies